 The Chili of Excellence Page is much less authoritative, but it’s not a bad starter for those on the road to perfecting their “bowl of red.”
 Recent chili experiments confirm that Texas Longhorn beef produces a superior flavor lower in fat than chicken or fish, and that kidney suet in moderation sweetens the mix.
 Curry meets chili in the beef curries of Malaysia and Singapore, the most satisfying cuisine in the world and probably the Next Big Food now that Thai is so 20th Century.

-I’ve also done a fair bit of political activism, working with California Senator Chuck Calderon (chair of the Judiciary Committee), Assemblyman Rod Wright (Utilities and Commerce committee chair), and Senate president pro-tem John Burton to pass and/or amend a number of measures improving the state of family law back in the ’90s.
+In a former life I was a political activist, working with California Senator Chuck Calderon (chair of the Judiciary Committee), Assemblyman Rod Wright (Utilities and Commerce committee chair), then-California State Senator Adam Schiff, and Senate president John Burton to pass and/or amend a number of measures improving the state of family law back in the ’90s.
 The most notable of these bills are SB 509 on Spousal Support, and SB 542, creating the statewide Department of Child Support Services to improve the process for both payers and recipients of child support.
-In those days, Congressman Adam Schiff chaired the California Senate Judiciary Committee, the main avenue for my testimony.
-He’s done well.
+In those days, Congressman Adam Schiff chaired the California Senate Judiciary Committee, the main venue for my testimony.

 I’ve served on a number of oversight boards and commissions related to the court system, given numerous interviews to the press, and appeared on television and radio programs such as Marketplace, the PBS News Hour, and California Capitol Review with Jack Kavanaugh.
 These days I focus on tech policy, testifying before Congress, the FCC, and foreign governments.
-I also speak to reporters at the Wall Street Journal, New York Times, Washington Post, San Francisco Chronicle et al. I’ve published op-eds in these outlets as well as the other New York papers, The Hill, the San Jose Mercury News and other outlets.
+I also speak to reporters at the Wall Street Journal, New York Times, Washington Post, San Francisco Chronicle et al. I’ve published op-eds in these outlets as well as the other New York papers, The Hill, the San Jose Mercury News, New York Daily News, New York Post, and many other outlets.

 The DC Circuit Court’s Oct.
 1, 2019 opinion upholding the FCC’s deregulation of Internet Service Providers in its Restoring Internet Freedom order relied on the analysis I provided to the court in an amicus brief.
 (See page 30.)